Position: Multimodal Large Language Models Can Significantly Advance Scientific Reasoning: Discussion: What Next?

 \textbf{Interactive Feedback Systems.} Another powerful strategy involves the development of interactive feedback systems, which would allow MLLMs to engage with users dynamically, iterating on their answers based on user input or feedback \cite{abramson2022improving,shtarbanov2023sleeveio}.
 This interactive feature would not only enable models to adjust their reasoning during the problem-solving process but also allow them to ask clarifying questions, improving the overall user experience and enhancing the model’s output.

 For example, in biology, a researcher could input a biological query related to an ecological model and receive initial results from the model.
-If the results are unclear or ambiguous, the researcher could provide feedback to guide the model toward more accurate predictions or interpretations.
-This back-and-forth interaction would provide a mechanism for error correction and refinement, ensuring that the model’s outputs align more closely with expert understanding \cite{pan2023automatically,wu2023fine}.
+This back-and-forth interaction would provide a mechanism for error correction and refinement, ensuring that outputs align more closely with expert understanding \cite{pan2023automatically}.

-\textbf{Agent-based Collaboration.} A promising avenue for future development is agent-based collaboration, which involves the integration of multiple specialized agents working together to solve complex scientific problems \cite{xi2023rise,guo2024large,wang2024survey}.
+\textbf{Agent-based Collaboration.} A promising avenue for future development is agent-based collaboration, which involves the integration of multiple specialized agents working together to solve complex scientific problems \cite{guo2024large,wang2024survey}.
 Each agent could be tailored to handle specific scientific tasks, such as mathematical reasoning, chemical reaction prediction, or biological system analysis.
-These agents could communicate and collaborate with each other to cross-check information, validate hypotheses, and combine knowledge from their respective domains \cite{hao2023reasoning,chen2023agentverse}.
+These agents could communicate and collaborate with each other to cross-check information, validate hypotheses, and combine knowledge from their respective domains \cite{chen2023agentverse,yan2025mathagent}.

 For instance, in a physics problem involving both mechanics and electromagnetism, an agent focused on classical mechanics could collaborate with an agent specialized in electromagnetism to deliver a comprehensive solution that accounts for the interactions between mechanical forces and electromagnetic fields.
-The agents would share insights, identify potential errors, and improve each other’s reasoning in a cooperative manner.
-By building a system where multiple agents, each bringing a unique expertise, work collaboratively, MLLMs could approach complex scientific reasoning tasks with higher accuracy and robustness \cite{guo2024large,zhao2024expel,wu2023autogen}.
+By building a system where multiple agents, each bringing a unique expertise, work collaboratively, MLLMs could approach complex scientific reasoning tasks with higher accuracy and robustness \cite{guo2024large,zhao2024expel}.